GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ---

-## Challenge 7: Building the Real-Time Guest Assistant
+## Challenge 7: Building the guest assistant app

 **Target Persona:** Full-Stack AI / App Developer | **Estimated Duration:** 90 minutes | *Prerequisites: Challenge 2 must be completed.
 Challenges 3 and 5 must be completed to integrate live forecasts and graph routings (or mock data can be used).*